ValentinaPasqual/wikidata_converter/README.md

 - A .zip folder will be automatically downloaded.
 This archive contains all RDF files converted against your chosen templates.

 # Example output RDF files out of handlebars templates
 A conversion test has been run agaist the templates.
 In the folder ```conversion_test``` can be found input and output data.
-Each output RDF dataset has been validated with Blazegraph.
-Below a summary:
+Each output RDF dataset has been validated with Apache Jena Fuseki.
+Below a summary for each dataset applied against each model:

 | ** D1 **             | Upload time (ms) | Total Triples |  Query Time (ms) |  Query                                       | Queried Triples  |
 |----------------------|------------------|---------------|------------------|----------------------------------------------|------------------|